 Over the last decade, cell phones have become our lifeline.
 And with the rise of smartphones, location-based services have changed the way we interact with each other.
 Our phones know where we are at all times, and technology is increasingly accurate.

 Cell phones receive signals from transmitters.
 Each of these transmitters covers a range called a cell, which is where “cell phones” get their name.
 The signals are sent continuously between the phones and the transmitters, even when the phones are not in use.

 Sometimes, a phone may receive signals from more than one transmitter, which allows for a process called triangulation.
 Specifically, if a phone is receiving signals from many towers, the phone’s location can be calculated using an algorithm and the location of those transmitters.
-Data collected from transmitters can even show speed and direction of the phone’s movement.
+Data collected from transmitters can even show the speed and direction of the phone’s movement.

 Every year, more transmitters are built.
 This decreases the size of the cells and increases the likelihood that your phone’s movement can be accurately tracked.

 But, What About The (In)Famous “Ping”?

 The transmitters are not the only source of location data.
 Another way to determine a phone’s location is to “ping” it.
 The “ping” is a request from a cell phone provider for GPS location data from the cell phone.
 WIFI, and location-based apps, are some of the other sources of location data that can be stored on your phone or by third parties.

 In the past, when a location was disputed in litigation, parties had to depend on subjective location data; in other words, it depended on where you said you were at the time of an accident and what you were doing.
 This remains an important aspect of litigation proceedings.
 However, with the rise of smartphones, litigation will increasingly depend on objective location data—or where your device said you were at the time of an accident, and what your device said you were doing.
 The combination of location data and phone or text records can tell an interested party whether the use of your cell phone contributed to an accident.